Nirrmitt/Automated-RP/README.md

 ##  Why I Built This
 In retail and e-commerce, teams often waste hours every week pulling data, cleaning it in Excel, building charts, and emailing stakeholders.
 That’s slow, error-prone, and leaves analysts doing copy-paste work instead of uncovering insights.

-I built this project to solve that exact pain point: **a fully automated, end-to-end reporting pipeline** that extracts data, calculates KPIs, generates a branded PDF, and delivers it to stakeholders — on a schedule, with zero manual intervention.
+I built this project to solve that exact pain point: **a fully automated, end-to-end reporting pipeline** that extracts data, calculates KPIs, generates a branded PDF, and delivers it to stakeholders, on a schedule, with zero manual intervention.

 ---